leonpahole/sunnyside-agency-landing/README.md

 ## My process

 In this project, I was focusing on implementing the page as fast as possible using Tailwind.

+### Things I've done in this project that I haven't done before:

+- Used :before (no pun intended)
+- Made a triangle using CSS

 ### Built with